edgedb/easy-edgedb/README.md

             );
 ```

-But now that `HasNameAndCoffins` holds `name`, we can just have the user enter a string.
+But now that `HasNameAndCoffins` holds `name`, the user can now just enter a string.
 We'll change it to this:

 ```
 function can_enter(person_name: str, place: str) -> str